Harrison County man indicted for bank robbery

 Utter faces up to 20 years of incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-The government is also seeking a money judgement in the amount of $69,100.
+The government is also seeking a money judgment in the amount of $69,100.

 Assistant U.S. Attorney Brandon S. Flower is prosecuting the case on behalf of the government.
 The FBI and the Harrison County Sheriff’s Office investigated.